-The submission deadline for 2018 beamtime proposals at the EMBL beamlines has now passed.
-Rolling proposals will be accepted via the EMBL user portal later in the year.
+Rolling proposals for beam time can now be submitted via the EMBL user portal.
 Access to P12 for translational projects can also be financially supported by iNEXT using regular visits, mail-in and enhanced support modes.

 EMBL Hamburg operates a synchrotron beamline P12 for small angle X-ray scattering (SAXS) at the PETRA III storage ring, under the coordination of Dmitri Svergun.